MicrosoftDocs/office-developer-client-docs/docs/infopath/form-templates/how-to-preview-and-debug-infopath-form-templates-with-code.md

 6. When you are finished debugging, close the preview window; or on the **Debug** menu, click **Stop Debugging**.

 > [!NOTE]
-> To debug an InfoPath managed code form template when using an object model member that requires full trust, you must configure your form template as described in [How to: Preview and Debug Form Templates that Require Full Trust](how-to-preview-and-debug-form-templates-that-require-full-trust.md).
+> To debug an InfoPath managed code form template when using an object model member that requires full trust, you must configure your form template as described in [Preview and Debug Form Templates that Require Full Trust](how-to-preview-and-debug-form-templates-that-require-full-trust.md).

 ## Using a Sample Data File